 Notable species include arrayán (Luma apiculata), roble (Nothofagus dombeyi), quila (Chusquea quila), Chilean rhubarb, and the avellano (Gevuina avellana).
 Fitzroya cupressoides and tepú (Tepualia stipularis) grow in the poorly drained soils of the Piuchén and Pirulil ranges.

 The native fauna include many birds, some of which are endemic to the archipelago.
-Among land mammals the largest are Darwin's fox (named as such because Charles Darwin was the first to collect a specimen, on Isla San Pedro, Chiloé) and the pudú, a small deer.
+Among land mammals, the largest is Darwin's fox (named as such because Charles Darwin was the first to collect a specimen, on Isla San Pedro, Chiloé) and the pudú, a small deer.

 Marine mammals include Commerson's dolphins and South American sea lions which form colonies at rock outcrops close to the sea.
 Several species of whale have been sighted around the island, notably blue whales and critically endangered southern right whales.